Work Skills Foundations

 Which programs are exempt from the Work Skills Foundations requirement?

-Students registered in the following programs are not required to complete Work Skills Foundations: Construction Labourer, Client Services Specialist, Sales and Event Coordinator, and all post-graduate programs.
+Students registered in the following programs are not required to complete Work Skills Foundations: Client Services Specialist, Entrepreneurship and Business Innovation, Network Security Diploma, Sales and Event Coordinator, and all post-graduate programs including Applied Leadership, Business Management, Global Supply Chain Management, Human Resources Learning and Development, and International Business.

 Is the cost of Work Skills Foundations included in tuition?